jordwalke/VimBox/README.md

 <img width="744px" height="642px" src="docs/images/Settings_1488x1284.png" />

-The `:Settings` command will open your personal user settings which are stored in `~/.config/vim-box/user/settings.json`.
+The `:Settings` command will open your personal user settings which are stored in `~/.config/vim-box/user/settings.json` (or `~/.config/nevim-box/user/settings.json` if using neovim).
 This settings file can configure other plugins, including the installation/disabling of other plugins, as well as configure mappings.

 The directory where your `settings.json` file lives is itself a vim plugin - your own personal vim plugin.
 It isn't special except that it has the highest